-Riyana Goel is a 7th grader from Cupertino, CA. Riyana started a campaign #beautifulthewayiam in 4th grade for kids dealing with Alopecia Areata and has been an active voice for them.
+Riyana Goel is an 8th grader from Cupertino, CA. Riyana started a campaign #beautifulthewayiam in 4th grade for kids dealing with Alopecia Areata and has been an active voice for them.
 Riyana has practiced mindfulness since she was eight and has attended several overnight Vipassana camps.
-Riyana uses mindfulness techniques to especially deal with social dynamics in middle school and focus on her opponent when she is competing in debate tournaments and fencing duels.
+Riyana uses mindfulness techniques to deal with social dynamics in middle school and focus on her opponent when she is competing in debate tournaments and fencing duels.
 Riyana's passion to help others and champion her peers is an invaluable asset for Apart But Not Alone.

 Mindfulness & YOGA COACHES